Working in the US

 What's it like to work in the US?

 Working hours : Typically similar to European nations: eight hours per day, Monday to Friday, equivalent to 40 hours per week.
 However, unpaid overtime often adds to this total in practice.
 You may end up working occasional 12 hour days, especially in the legal or medical professions.

-Holidays : Two weeks' annual leave is typical, and this increases with long service, although some employees receive as little as nine paid holiday days a year, well below the UK average.
+Holidays : Two weeks' annual leave is typical (although there is no statutory minimum).
+This may increase with long service, although some employees receive as little as nine paid holiday days a year, well below the UK average.
 Paid leave may also be given for national holidays such as Independence Day (the fourth of July), Thanksgiving, Christmas Day and New Year's Day.
 However, not all private business honour public holidays.

 Income tax : If you become a resident alien with a green card you will usually be subject to the same tax rates as US citizens, meaning you'll have to declare all your income in a tax return.
 Check your UK tax and national insurance position with HM Revenue & Customs (HMRC) to make sure you will not lose any UK pension rights.